Félix Koch

 Félix’s cinematic debut, Superjhemp Retörns, didn’t just set a record in Luxembourg as the most successful film of 2018—it also outperformed blockbusters like Avengers Infinity War.
 With over 66,000 admissions, it stands as the most successful Luxembourgish film of all time, nearly doubling the box office numbers of its predecessor.

-Having successfully completed two films in the action-comedy reboot series Balko Teneriffa Félix is now focusing on multiple exciting projects for both cinema and television, demonstrating his versatility and expansive creative vision.
+Having successfully completed two films in the action-comedy reboot series Balko Teneriffa, Félix is now focusing on multiple exciting projects for both cinema and television.